 The main theorem of this section is the following result: \begin{theorem} (i) Let $S$ be a compact connected 3-Sasakian manifold of dimension $4n-1$ ($n\geq 1$) admitting a locally free $\mathbb{S}^1$-symmetry.
-Let $M$ be the hyperk\"ahler cone over $S$, then for any $a > 0$, the Taub-NUT deformation $(g_a, I_i^a,\omega_i^a)$ with respect to this $\mathbb{S}^1-$symmetry is an ALF hyperk\"ahler metric on $M$ in the sense that the sectional curvature $K_{g_a}$ is bounded by $\frac{C}{\rho_a}$ for some $C>0$, the volume growth of $g_a$ is of order $4n-1$ and its asymptotic cone is a metric cone of dimension $4n-1$.
+Let $M$ be the hyperk\"ahler cone over $S$, then for any $a > 0$, the Taub-NUT deformation $(g_a, I_i^a,\omega_i^a)$ with respect to this $\mathbb{S}^1$-symmetry is an ALF hyperk\"ahler metric on $M$ in the sense that the sectional curvature $K_{g_a}$ is bounded by $\frac{C}{\rho_a}$ for some $C>0$, the volume growth of $g_a$ is of order $4n-1$ and its asymptotic cone is a metric cone of dimension $4n-1$.
 Here $\rho_a$ is the distance measured by $g_a$.

-(ii) Assume furthermore that there is a finite group $\Gamma$ acting on $S$ whose extension to $M$ satisfies: \begin{itemize} \item The group $\Gamma$ acts $I_1$-holomorphically; \item The group $\Gamma$ preserves the deformed $I_1-$potential $K_{ALF}^a$ (see Cor \ref{corollary K_ALF^a}). \end{itemize} Let $\pi: Y\rightarrow M/\Gamma$ be an $I_1-$holomorphic crepant resolution, then for any compactly supported K\"ahler class of $Y$ and any $c > 0$, there exists an ALF Calabi-Yau metric $\omega$ in this class which is asymptotic to $c\omega_1^a$ near the infinity.
+(ii) Assume furthermore that $n\geq 2$ and there is a finite group $\Gamma$ acting on $S$ whose extension to $M$ satisfies: \begin{itemize} \item The group $\Gamma$ acts $I_1$-holomorphically; \item The group $\Gamma$ preserves the deformed $I_1-$potential $K_{\mathrm{ALF}}^a$ (see Cor \ref{corollary K_ALF^a}). \end{itemize} Let $\pi: Y\rightarrow M/\Gamma$ be an $I_1-$holomorphic crepant resolution, then for any compactly supported K\"ahler class of $Y$ and any $c > 0$, there exists an ALF Calabi-Yau metric $\omega$ in this class which is asymptotic to $c\omega_1^a$ near the infinity.
 More precisely, we have

-where $\epsilon > 0$ is sufficiently small, $\rho_\omega$ is the distance from a point in $Y$ measured by $\omega$ and $k\geq 0$. \end{theorem} Note that the first part of the theorem is nothing but a brief summary of the results of the previous sections.
+where $\varepsilon > 0$ is sufficiently small, $\rho_\omega$ is the distance from a point in $Y$ measured by $\omega$ and $k\geq 0$. \end{theorem} Note that the first part of the theorem is nothing more than a brief summary of the results of the previous sections.